World in Your Hands: Chart performance

 "World in Your Hands" was a hit in most of the European countries where it was released, but didn't reach the same level of success as the previous singles of the band.
 However, it entered the top 10 in both Finland and the Netherlands, reaching number four and ten, respectively.
 Additionally, the single was a top-20 hit in Ireland (13), Denmark (16), Germany (18), and the United Kingdom.
 In the latter, it reached number 20 in its first week at the UK Singles Chart, on 27 March 1994.
 On the UK Dance Singles Chart, it fared better, peaking at number 17.
 In the group's native Germany, the single peaked at number 18 in its fourth week on the German Singles Chart, with four weeks inside the top 20 and 14 weeks within the chart.
 On the Eurochart Hot 100, "World in Your Hands" reached number 25 in May 1994, in its fifth week on the chart after charting in Austria, Belgium, Denmark, Finland, Germany, Ireland, Netherland and Switzerland.
-Outside Europe, the song reached numbers 37 and 57 in New Zealand and Australia, respectively.
+Outside Europe, the song was successful in West Asia, peaking at number two in Israel in its second week on the chart, on 5 April 1994.
+It also reached numbers 37 and 57 in New Zealand and Australia, respectively.

 Music video

 The music video of "World in Your Hands" was directed by Swedish-based director Matt Broadley.
-It was filmed in Stockholm, Sweden, featuring lead singer Tania Evans and rapper Jay Supreme performing in a winter landscape.
+It was filmed in Stockholm, Sweden and produced by Apollon Bild&Film, featuring lead singer Tania Evans and rapper Jay Supreme performing in a winter landscape.
 In the beginning, Evans sits in the backseat of a driving car, while Supreme walks on a ship dock.
 Then Evans performs while standing on a frozen lake covered with snow.
-At the end, they both meet on a cliff with a view over Stockholm in the background.
-The video was A-listed on Germany's VIVA in April 1994.
+At the end, they both meet on a cliff with a view over Stockholm city in the background.
+The video was A-listed on German music television channel VIVA in April 1994.
+One month later, MTV Europe put it on active rotation while France's MCM B-listed it in July 1994.
 Broadley had previously directed the videos for the group's earlier singles, "Mr. Vain" and "Anything".
 In 2024, "World in Your Hands" was made available on Culture Beat's official YouTube channel, remastered to 4K.